 - We do not provide legal advice.

-- We do not insert USB sticks into our computer.
+- We do not insert USB sticks into our computers.

-- We cannot allow you to use our computer (yes, some people request this)
+- We cannot allow clients to use our computer for security and confidentiality reasons.

-- Please do not ask the front desk receptionist for information about our pricing, policies, your document, etc. The receptionist does not work for Walk-In Notary.
-This is the suite receptionist that works for the owner of the building and/or suite.
+- Please do not ask the front desk receptionist for information about our pricing, policies, your document, etc. The receptionists do not work for Walk-In Notary.
 The receptionist is not qualified to answer questions about notarization, our pricing, etc.